shama/cakebox/README.md

-# Cakebox: A Dropbox API Wrapper for CakePHP
+# Cakebox: A Dropbox API Plugin for CakePHP 2

 ## Requirements